Jay254p/DS-load-Balancer/README.md

         curl http://localhost:5003/heartbeat`

         Each `/home` endpoint should return a message indicating the server ID.
 Each `/heartbeat` endpoint should return an empty response with a 200 status code.

-7.  **Create a Makefile**:

-    -   Create a file named `Makefile` to automate the build and run process.

-        makefile

-        Copy code

-        `build:
-        	docker-compose build

-        up:
-        	docker-compose up

-        down:
-        	docker-compose down`

-By following these steps, you should be able to set up and run a simple web server that responds to the specified endpoints and is containerized using Docker, all within a WSL environment.

-4o